Many tenants have probably thought: “Rent is so expensive—if I bring in someone else to live with me and share the cost, wouldn’t that save me money?”

 Rental Housing Market Development and Regulation Act, Article 10, Paragraph 1, Subparagraph 3:

-✨ Plain Explanation: If a tenant secretly sublets, the landlord may immediately terminate the lease, and the tenant cannot demand compensation.
+✨ Plain Explanation: If a tenant privately subleases the property to another person, the landlord may immediately terminate the lease, and the tenant cannot request any compensation.

 ⚖️ Legal Source: Rental Housing Market Development and Regulation Act Article 10 – Law.moj.gov.tw